MoS$_2$ 2D-polymorphs as a Li-/Na-ion batteries: 1T' vs 2H phases: Results and discussion

 In the supplemental material, we provide the density of states for 2H monolayer with 0, 4, 8, 12, and 16 ions adsorbed.
 The electronic structure of the 2H monolayer shows that it is a semiconductor with a band gap of 1.7 eV.
 However, when the concentration of alkali ions increases to 0.25 per supercell (4 ions), the system becomes metallic, and the band gap decreases to 1.0 eV around an energy of -0.8 eV.
-The same scenario occurs when the concentration reaches 0.5 (8 ions), where the energy gap decreases further to 0.4 eV.
+The same scenario occurs when the concentration reaches 0.50 (8 ions), where the energy gap decreases further to 0.4 eV.
 For low concentration regimens, the density of states increases near the Fermi level for both Li and Na ions, resulting in an excellent electronic conductor.
 The reversible control of the band gap between a semiconductor and metallic character using a few alkali ions has potential applications for sensor devices.

-When analising the charge transfer, we find that lithium adsortion on 2H-MoS$_2$, yields to charge transfer to the neighboring atoms, particularly sulfur.
+When analyzing the charge transfer, we find that lithium adsorption on 2H-MoS$_2$ yields a charge transfer to the neighboring atoms, mainly sulfur.
 This is reflected in the gain of 0.03 e$^-$ by the host molybdenum and 0.20 e$^-$ per atom by each sulfur atom.
 However, the charge transfer to the surface is relatively lower when sodium is present, with the host molybdenum gaining only 0.02 e$^-$ and the first neighboring sulfur atoms gaining 0.15 e$^-$ per atom.

-In fig. \ref{Fig:2hbader}, we observe how the charge transfer of both types of ions and both surfaces decreases with increasing ion concentration.
+In Fig. \ref{Fig:2hbader}, we observe how the charge transfer of both types of ions and both surfaces decreases with increasing ion concentration.
 The adsorption of Na ions results in a lower charge transfer; furthermore, the charge transfer is lower in the 2H phase.
-For instance, for the fully saturated configuration (ion concentration equal to 2) in the 1T' phase, the transfer reaches -0.45 e$^-$ per ion, and in the 2H phase, it is -0.35 e$^-$ per ion, the same analysis on lithium on both surfaces leads to charge transfers in the order of -0.8 e$^-$ per ion.

-In the figure, it is also noticeable how for concentrations between 0.5 and 1.0, an inflection point appears in the four curves; this transition is linked to the properties observed in fig. \ref{Fig:many}.
+For instance, for the fully saturated configuration (ion concentration equal to 2.00) in the 1T' phase, the transfer reaches -0.45 e$^-$ per ion, and in the 2H phase, it is -0.35 e$^-$ per ion, the same analysis on lithium on both surfaces leads to charge transfers in the order of -0.8 e$^-$ per ion.
+In the figure, it is also noticeable how for concentrations between 0.50 and 1.00, an inflection point appears in the four curves; this transition is linked to the properties observed in Fig. \ref{Fig:many}.